Dental Sleep Medicine

 - Repositioning the lower jaw, tongue, soft palate and uvula.

-Dentist with training in Oral Appliance Therapy are familiar with the various designs of appliances.
-They can determine which one is best suited for your specific needs.
-The dentist will work with your physician as part of the medical team in your diagnosis, treatment and on-going care.
+- Dentists who’ve been trained in Oral Appliance Therapy are familiar with the designs of a variety of appliances.
+Dr. Rainwater can help determine which one is best suited for your specific needs.
+He will work with your physician as part of your medical team to guide your diagnosis, treatment, and on-going care.

 Determination of proper therapy can only be made by joint consultation of your dentist and physician.
-Initiation of oral appliance therapy can take from several weeks to several months to complete.
-Your dentist will continue to monitor your treartment and evaluate the response of your teeth and jaws.
+Initiation of oral appliance therapy can take several weeks to several months to complete.
+Dr. Rainwater will continue to monitor your treatment and evaluate the response of your teeth and jaws.